-Am I Eligible to Participate in a Mesothelioma Lawsuit?
+Am I Eligible to Participate in a Mesothelioma Lawsuit in 2022?

 If you or a loved one has been diagnosed with mesothelioma after exposure to asbestos, you may be eligible to participate in a mesothelioma lawsuit or asbestos exposure trust fund claim.
 Mesothelioma is a crushing diagnosis and the companies that are responsible for causing this disease should compensate those they injured by their disregard for safety.
 There are deadlines for filing claims and state laws can be complicated when attempting to recover a mesothelioma claim.

 The experienced personal injury lawyers at Gerling Law can protect you and ensure that you receive the full compensation you deserve.
 We will work diligently in handling all aspects of your claim so that you can know your claim is being handled professionally and focus on your future.
 Contact our firm of knowledgeable, dedicated attorneys to schedule a free consultation today and allow us to explain how we can help to maximize the compensation available to you.

 Experienced mesothelioma lawyers will work on a contingency basis, which means there are no upfront costs.
 We only get paid if you receive money.

 What is Malignant Mesothelioma?